-I’ve heard about the $29 new battery deal from Apple which could fix some problems, but there’s a lot of new technology in the newer phones which is drawing us towards a newer model.
-The difference in the fingerprint recognition on the home button, a much better camera with the ability to do Live Photos (my wife takes all the pictures, naturally), plus more storage capacity, and the additional RAM are some of the main differences important to us.
-Speed, storage and camera quality – that pretty much sums up the differences between phone iterations nowadays doesn’t it?
-Finally, the water resistance of the new iPhones lurk in the back of my mind as a game changer since we have a toddler!
+I’ve heard about the $29 new battery deal from Apple which could fix some problems.
+But there’s a lot of new technology in the newer phones which is drawing us towards a newer model.
+The difference in the fingerprint recognition on the home button, a much better camera with the ability to do Live Photos (my wife takes all the pictures, naturally), plus more storage capacity.
+And the additional RAM are some of the main differences important to us.
+Speed, storage and camera quality.
+That pretty much sums up the differences between phone iterations nowadays doesn’t it?
+Finally, the water resistance of the new iPhones lurk in the back of my mind as a game changer.
+Especially since we have a toddler!

 Jeez, it sounds like I just talked myself into the purchase.
-Beyond the reasons listed above, we’re also planning a vacation for this summer and we’ll need a good camera for the trip.
+We’re also planning a vacation for this summer and we’ll need a good camera for the trip.
 OK, that’s decided; how can we do it in a smart way?

 We don’t need the iPhone X, obviously.
-In looking at the iPhone 8 versus the 7, I don’t see much difference that is worth the higher price tag.
+In looking at the iPhone 8 versus the 7, I don’t see much difference.
 I have a refurbished iPad myself, and there are refurbished iPhone 7’s on Apple’s website.
 Refurbished devices get a new case, screen, and battery, plus are double-checked by Apple for quality–AND marked down by 10%!
-Sure, we won’t get the 24 months of interest-free financing, but I think the price discount plus the opportunity to walk from our provider at the drop of the hat if something better comes along make the outright purchase of a refurbished phone the best option here.
+Sure, we won’t get the 24 months of interest-free financing.
+But I think the price discount plus the opportunity to walk from our provider at the drop of the hat if something better comes along make the outright purchase of a refurbished phone the best option here.

 I have pain in my right foot when I wear most shoes.
 It’s been a while now, but I still can’t bring myself to go to a doctor about it.
 I’m hoping the pain will go away eventually and I’m trying to stretch to see if that helps any.
 It hurts when I wear sneakers, dress shoes, boots, everything except for a pair of Birkenstocks.
 I bought my slip-on Birkenstocks at Marshalls, so I got a screaming deal on them a few years ago.
 However, I can’t wear these babies to work, and they’re not that comfortable to go on long walks in, given their form factor.
 Therefore, I’m looking at a new pair, like this.
 If you clicked through that link, you can see these shoes range from $145 to $655 depending on the size and maybe if they include a bar of gold?!
 My size ends up being $170.